-SHI’s 1st Annual Summer Macrobiotic Conference (Online)
+SHI’s 1st Annual Summer Macrobiotic Conference (Recordings)

 Take Control Naturally – Emerge Stronger, Healthier and Happier through Macrobiotics

-Take Control this Summer!
+Did you miss out on our Summer Macrobiotic Conference?
+If so, take control naturally by watching the REPLAY!
 The COVID-19 pandemic has caused many of us to discover that some aspects of our lives are out of control.
 That’s why, now more than ever, it’s time to regain control of your health and wellness!

+From the comfort of your own home, and at your own pace, immerse yourself in 15 hours of the best education on the planet.
 Our virtual Summer Conference offers a clear path to achieve better physical, emotional, mental, social, and environmental health through macrobiotics.

 What Is Macrobiotics?

 Macrobiotics, noun, (used with a singular verb) – a system of holistic principles and dynamic practices that guides choices in nutrition and lifestyle for physical, emotional, mental, social, and environmental health

 – Macrobiotic, adj., such as macrobiotic philosophy or macrobiotic diet.

 Learn from the world’s leading macrobiotic educators as we provide the latest information, nutritional insights, recipes, menus, and demonstrations, dispel myths and answer questions.